BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 ---

 ## 3. Data Merge
-This module concatenates the individual outlet proxy revenue dataset files generated in previous module, [Data Preprocessing](#2-data-preprocessing) into a single file to facilitate time-index split which is handled in next module, [Data Split](#4-data-split).
+This submodule concatenates the individual outlet proxy revenue dataset files generated in previous submodule, [Data Preprocessing](#2-data-preprocessing) into a single file to facilitate time-index split which is handled in next submodule, [Data Split](#4-data-split).

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/data_merge.png)